Registration is open for 2020. Click here to register.

 The American Trail Race is a 5,000 mile self supported bikepacking event that traverses the United States.
 The route is typically ridden from East to West, and starts in Cape Lookout, North Carolina.
 The route finishes in Port Orford, Oregon.

 The Grand Depart is September 4th, 2020 @ 7:00 Am at Cape Lookout, NC.
 Riders will camp out at Cape Lookout on the evening of September 3rd.
 On September 4th the ferry will pick up riders at Cape Lookout and take them to Harkers Point.
 This is the official start of the race.

 The route is based on the Trans America Trail which originated as a route for dual sport motorcycles.
 The bikepacking version of the route was pioneered in 2015 by Tom and Sarah Swallow.
 Bikepacking.com provides an excellent recap of their travels.
 Click here to read about their adventure.

 13 individuals showed up to the inaugural start line in 2017.
-2 of those individuals, David and Loreto Garcia, even set out on a tandem bicycle for the race.
 Lina Rice provided Bikepacker.com with photos and introductions.
 Click here to meet the racers of 2017.

-If you are looking for an amazing bikepacking experience the American Trail Race might be for you.
+If you are looking for the ultimate bikepacking race, this might be the one.
 It will test your limits both mentally and physically.
-Although there are some paved sections throughout the route, it is 85% off road.
+Although there are some paved sections throughout the route, it is 78% off road.
 You will ride plenty of gravel, dirt, mud, and sand.
 The route is filled with incredible landscapes and natural beauty.

 The American Trail Race is not for the faint of heart.
 It will require determination, perseverance, and grit.
 It is an adventure in the truest sense of the word.